 First Cold Press

 An outdated, vague term used mainly for marketing purposes.
 It’s not a required standard.
 It really just means the oil underwent one phase of “separation” from the olives at the mill – versus repeated separations – and no heat was involved in extracting the oil from the olives.
 So why do we put “First Cold Press” on our bottles?
 Because so many people ask us whether our oil is first cold pressed.
-For us, the term means the fruit of the olive was crushed just once – i.e., the “first press.”
+Ultimately, the term means the fruit of the olive was crushed just once – i.e., the “first press.”

 Pure Olive Oil/Olive Oil

-Oil that’s been refined to remove any defects, and with it, is stripped of the health benefits that extra virgin olive oil is known for.
+Oil that’s been refined to remove any defects, and with it, stripped of the health benefits that extra virgin olive oil is known for.
 It’s typically blended with just enough extra virgin olive oil to add flavor.

 Light Olive Oil

 Though it’s made to sound as if it is, “light” olive oil is not a diet product.
 It’s basically the same as “pure” olive oil.
 It’s really light in flavor or color – not calories or fat.
 In short, the term “light” has absolutely nothing to do with the quality or health benefits of the oil.

 Oil extracted from the olive pomace – the solid waste left over from the milling process.
 It includes olive pits, skin and flesh.
 The oil is made by re-milling the pomace to extract the remaining 1–5% of oil that’s left in the waste.
 It also can be obtained by mixing solvents into the pomace; heat is then used to extract additional oil from the pomace.